-A hostile work environment claim usually involves "severe or pervasive" harassment and hostility that interferes with an individual's work performance.33 While a plaintiff must show that gender is a substantial factor in the discrimination-and that "but for" the sex of the plaintiff, the plaintiff would not have been treated in that manner-no showing of economic harm or actual psychological injury is necessary.34 To make a prima facie showing of a hostile work environment, the victim must show that: (1) they belong to a protected class under the anti-discrimination law; (2) the harassment allegedly experienced was based on sex; (3) the harassment was unwelcome; and (4) the harasser's conduct was so severe and/or pervasive that it altered the victim-employee's work environment by detracting from the employee's job performance.35
+A hostile work environment claim usually involves "severe or pervasive" harassment and hostility that interferes with an individual's work performance.33 While a plaintiff must show that gender is a substantial factor in the discrimination-and that "but for" the sex of the plaintiff, the plaintiff would not have been treated in that manner-no showing of economic harm or actual psychological injury is necessary.34 To make a prima facie showing of a hostile work environment, the victim must show that: (1) they belong to a protected class under the anti-discrimination law; (2) the harassment allegedly experienced was based on sex; (3) the harassment was unwelcome; (4) the harasser's conduct was so severe and/or pervasive that it altered the victim-employee's work environment by detracting from the employee's job performance; and (5) the employer knew or should have known about the harassment and taken remedial steps.35

-Recent decisions have extended hostile work environment claims to employees who are not the intended recipients of unwelcome sexual advances.36 For example, in Miller v.
-Department of Corrections, a male prison warden had affairs with numerous female employees and then provided these employees with promotions and privileges.37 When other female employees complained about the practice of favoritism, the warden retaliated against them.38 These women brought a hostile work environment claim.39 The California Supreme Court held
+Recent decisions have extended hostile work environment claims to employees who are not the intended recipients of unwelcome sexual advances.
+The example, in Miller v.
+Department of Corrections, a male prison warden had affairs with numerous female employees and then provided these employees with promotions and privileges.
+When other female employees complained about the

-^{31.} See, e.g., Kauffman v.
-Allied Signal, Inc., Autolite Div., 970 F.2d 178, 186 (6th Cir.
-1992); Island v.
-Buena Vista Resort, 103 S.W.3d 671, 676-77 (Ark.
-2003); Schmitz v.
-Bob Evans Farms, Inc., 697 N. E.2d 1037, 1040 (Ohio Ct.
+^{31.} See, e.g., Schmitz v.
+Bob Evans Farms, Inc., 697 N.E.2d 1037, 1040 (Ohio Ct.
 App.
-1997); Ewald v.
-Wornick Fam.
-Foods Corp., 878 S.W.2d 653, 658-59 (Tex.
-App.
-1994); Westmoreland Coal Co. v.
+1997), citing Kauffman v.
+Allied Signal, Inc., Autolite Div., 970 F.2d 178, 185-186 (6th Cir.
+1992); Westmoreland Coal Co. v.
 W. Va.
 Hum.
 Rts.
 Comm'n, 382 S.E.2d 562, 566-67 (W. Va.
-1989).
+1989); Reeves v.
+C.H.
+Robinson Worldwide, Inc., 594 F.3d 798, 808 (11th Cir.
+2010); Gibson v.
+Concrete Equip.
+Co., Inc., 960 F.3d 1057, 1063 (8th Cir.
+2020).